When a 3-5% down payment isn't a risk

-Vishal Garg, Better Founder and CEO, demystifies the low down payment mortgage.
+Vishal Garg, Better Mortgage Founder and CEO, demystifies the low down payment mortgage.

 Becoming a homeowner is a huge milestone in many people’s lives, but it can be hard to know when you’re ready.
-At Better, we've found that many people don't take the next step because of how daunting it can seem to save up for a large down payment.
+At Better Mortgage, we've found that many people don't take the next step because of how daunting it can seem to save up for a large down payment.

 We want to help you see yourself as a homebuyer by giving you accurate, transparent information about your financing options.
 In addition to eliminating unfair commission structures, lender fees, and bait-and-switch quotes, we work with government-backed investors like Fannie Mae and other reputable banks to offer a variety of loan types, to help people chose the best financing option for them.

-For example, we can offer qualified borrowers financing options with as little as 5% down.
+For example, we can offer qualified borrowers financing options with as little as 3% down.
 Now, I know what you’re thinking.
 That sounds risky.
-But it’s not– anymore.
-Before the housing crisis, these types of loans were often offered to people who were at a high risk of defaulting, such as people with extremely high debt to income ratios.
+But it’s not – anymore.
+Before the housing crisis, these types of loans were often offered to people who were at a high risk of defaulting, such as people with extremely high debt-to-income ratios.
 Since then, the mortgage industry has been regulated to protect people from those kinds of predatory loans.

 The difference between what you can afford and the size of your down payment